signalfx/splunk-otel-ruby/README.md

 To disable the response headers being added the environment variable `SPLUNK_TRACE_RESPONSE_HEADER_ENABLED` can be set to `false`, or pass `trace_response_header_enabled: false` to `Splunk::Otel.configure`.

+## Configure for use with Smart Agent

+This distribution includes the `jaeger-thrift-splunk` exporter, which is preconfigured to send data to local instance of the [SignalFx Smart Agent](https://github.com/signalfx/signalfx-agent).

+To use the `jaeger-thrift-splunk` exporter, set the`OTEL_TRACES_EXPORTER` environment variable to `jaeger-thrift-splunk`, or append the exporter to the existing values.
+For example,  `OTEL_TRACES_EXPORTER=otlp,jaeger-thrift-splunk`.

+If the `SPLUNK_REALM` or the `OTEL_EXPORTER_JAEGER_ENDPOINT` environmental variables are set, the default endpoint is overwritten.

 ## Troubleshooting